Book Your House Inspection With Realsure

 Are there missing or damaged flashings?

-Is the age and condition so bad, that you should consider the cost of repair versus replacement?
+Are the age and condition so bad, that you should consider the cost of repair versus replacement?

 including structure, insulation, extractor systems, ducting and workmanship